MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 1. Click **Columns** to add or delete columns.

 >[!NOTE]
->Upload of new CAs will fail when any of the existing CAs are expired.
-Tenant Admin should delete the expired CAs and then upload the new CA.
+>Upload of a new CA fails if any existing CA expired.
+A Global Administrator should delete any expired CA, and retry to upload the new CA.

 ### Configure certification authorities(CA) using PowerShell